-The consolidated financial statements, and the related financial statement schedule, of PBG and subsidiaries as of December 27, 2008 and December 29, 2007, and for each of the fiscal years in the three-year period ended December 27, 2008, incorporated in this registration statement by reference from PBG's Current Report on Form 8-K dated September 16, 2009 and the effectiveness of PBG's internal control over financial reporting as of December 27, 2008 incorporated herein by reference from PBG's Annual Report on Form 10-K for the year ended December 27, 2008, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report as it relates to the consolidated financial statement schedule (which report expresses an unqualified opinion and includes explanatory paragraphs referring to PBG's adoption of Statement of Financial Accounting Standards No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans-an amendment of FASB Statements No. 87, 88, 106, and 132(R)," and Financial Accounting Standards Board Interpretation No. 48, "Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement 109," and retrospective adjustment for the adoption of Statement of Financial Accounting Standards No. 160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB 51" ("SFAS 160")), and as stated in their report as it relates to the effectiveness of internal controls, which are incorporated herein by reference.
-Such consolidated financial statements and financial statements of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements, and the related financial statement schedule, of PBG and subsidiaries as of December 27, 2008 and December 29, 2007, and for each of the fiscal years in the three-year period ended December 27, 2008, incorporated in this registration statement by reference from PBG's Current Report on Form 8-K dated September 16, 2009 and the effectiveness of PBG's internal control over financial reporting as of December 27, 2008 incorporated herein by reference from PBG's Annual Report on Form 10-K for the year ended December 27, 2008, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report as it relates to the consolidated financial statement schedule (which report expresses an unqualified opinion and includes explanatory paragraphs referring to PBG's adoption of Statement of Financial Accounting Standards No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans-an amendment of FASB Statements No. 87, 88, 106, and 132(R)," and Financial Accounting Standards Board Interpretation No. 48, "Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement 109," and retrospective adjustment for the adoption of Statement of Financial Accounting Interests in Consolidated Financial Statements-an amendment of ARB 51" ("SFAS 160")), and as stated in their report as it relates to the effectiveness of internal controls, which are incorporated herein by reference.
+Such consolidated financial statements and financial statements of properties and their report as it relates to the effectiveness of internal controls, which are incorporated herein by reference.
+Such consolidated financial statements and financial statement schedule have been so incorporated in reliance upon the report of such firm gi